On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Abstract

 \section{Abstract}

 We study the interaction of two counter--propagating electromagnetic waves in vacuum in the Born--Infeld electrodynamics.
 First we investigate the Born case for linearly polarized beams, ${\bf E}\cdot{\bf B}=0$, i. e. $\mathfrak{G}^2=0$ (crossed field configuration), which is identical for Born--Infeld and Born electrodynamics; subsequently we study the general Born--Infeld case for beams which are nonlinearly polarized, $\mathfrak{G}^2\neq0$.
 In both cases, we show that the nonlinear field equations decouple using self-similar solutions and investigate the shock wave formation.
-We show that the only nonlinear solutions are exceptional travelling wave solutions which propagate with constant speed and which do not turn into shocks.
+We show that the only nonlinear solutions are exceptional travelling wave solutions which propagate with constant speed and which do not turn into shocks for our approximation.

-In the Born case, we naturally obtain exceptional wave solutions for counter--propagating (real photon--photon scattering) and for a co--propagating (non-interacting) beam orientation we investigate their direction of propagation.
-In the Born--Infeld case, we have additionally chosen the solutions which have constant phase velocities to match the limits of phase velocities of the background field in the Born case.
 We obtain two types of exceptional wave solutions, then we numerically analyze which phase velocities correspond to the counter-- or co--propagating beams and subsequently we determine the direction of propagation of the exceptional waves.

-We discuss the cross--section of the process to be measured together with our proposed direct detection of the photon--photon scattering, \cite{KadlecovaKornBulanov2019,KadlecovaMine2019}.

 \keywords{photon--photon scattering, quantum electrodynamics, nonlinear waves}